pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 In this tutorial, we use [UncomplicatedFirewall (UFW)](https://wiki.ubuntu.com/UncomplicatedFirewall).

+**Note**:
-**Note**: just after firewall install, it is a good idea to temporary  **disable** the firewall service: thus, if you make a mistake while configuring it and loose your SSH access, you only have to reboot your server to _turn it off_.
+Just after firewall install, it is a good idea to temporary  **disable** the firewall service:
+if you make a mistake while configuring it and loose your SSH access, you only have to reboot your server to _turn it off_.

 ```sh
 sudo apt install ufw